 These policies cover common risks faced by animal-assisted therapists.

 A BOP bundles property insurance and general liability insurance at a discount.
 It's often the most cost-effective type of commercial insurance for animal-assisted therapists.

-This policy can help cover legal expenses if an animal-assisted therapist is sued for work mistakes, such as a client injury from interaction with a therapy dog or horse.
+This policy can help cover legal expenses if an animal-assisted therapist is sued for professional mistakes, such as a therapy dog that injures a client.
+It's sometimes referred to as malpractice insurance.